How to Use KongCustomEntity for JWT Signer Plugin With Kong Ingress Controller

 kubectl annotate ingress httpbin-route konghq.com/plugins=jwt-signer-demo

-You can verify the token header kid to confirm it was signed with the key we generated earlier.
+We can verify the token header kid to confirm it was signed with the key we generated earlier.

 That’s all I want to show you today, see you in the next one.